Generalized three body problem and the instability of the core-halo objects in binary systems: Conclusions and discussion

-Presented generalized three body model has been analyzed using analytical and numerical techniques.
-Instability of the point mass placed in the geometrical center of mass was found.
-Analytical criteria were derived using linearized system, and verified numerically.
-Proposed description has been assumed to be valid for astrophysical binaries, where one of the companions has a core-halo structure.
-At least two possible sites for the instability were found : massive red supergiants in binary system (Subsect.~\ref{Subsect:redsupergiants}) and formation of the exoplanets (Subsect.~\ref{Subsect:exomoons}).
-Model can be applied also to a more exotic situations, e.g., Thorne-Zytkov objects or central black holes of astrophysical and artificial origin.
+Generalized three body model has been analyzed using analytical and numerical techniques.
+Instability of the point mass in the core-halo system was found.
+Analytical criteria \eqref{crit} and \eqref{critB} were derived using linearized system, and verified numerically.

+Results were applied to astrophysical binaries, where one of the companions has a core-halo structure.
+Few possible sites for the instability were discussed: massive red supergiants in binary system (Subsect.~\ref{Subsect:redsupergiants}), formation of the exoplanets (Subsect.~\ref{Subsect:exomoons}) and globular clusters with intermediate black hole (Subsect.~\ref{Subsect:GC}).
+Model can be applied to a more exotic situations, e.g., Thorne-Zytkov objects or central black holes of astrophysical and artificial origin as well.
-Three body model need to be validated.
-In particular, astrophysical bodies of interest are not rigid (typically gaseous), and might not react to a driving force as a whole.
-Orbital timescale $\tau_{orb} \sim R^{3/2}$ is however much longer compared to sound crossing time $\tau_{snd} \sim R$, at least for red supergiants with $R \gg R_\odot$:

-where $\gamma$ is the polytropic exponent, $T_9$ is temperature divided by $10^9$~K. Ultimately, three dimensional hydrodynamic model with appropriate treatment of external gravity source, either analytic or numerical, should be used to verify instability.

-Binary and multiple systems in astrophysics are rather a rule than exception, as well as core-halo structure of components, including dark matter halos with central black hole as well.
+Binary and multiple systems in astrophysics are rather a rule than exception, as well as core-halo structure of components, including dark matter halos and central black holes.
 Therefore, instability presented in the article might be of a very common occurrence in the nature, influencing formation and evolution of the astrophysical bodies and structures on various scales.

+Derived results are very important.
+Simple analytical model provides input parameters for more advanced ones, numerical simulations in particular.
+Without such a guide, finding resonant behavior randomly sweeping parameter range is improbable.
+This is especially important for 3D simulations, which are limited by available computing power to just a few models \citep{2013arXiv1312.3658H}.

+In the real world, instability appears in situations, where perturbing mass $m$ is either very close do mass $M$, or is much larger than mass $M$.
+If the former case it is likely, that mass $m$ eventually enter into mass $M$, with dynamic drag causing inspiral, sweeping all orbital frequencies.
+Encountering instability conditions seems inevitable.
+However, reduced timescale available to system might prevent instability despite its exponential growth.
+If $m \gg M$ tidal effects are non-negligible, and instability asymptotically reduces to the Roche limit.
+Body with mass $M$ might be destroyed by tidal forces, before resonant instability becomes operational.
+However, resonant instability appear before tidal disruption.
+Assumption of spherical symmetry and neglected rotation might lead to some additional effects, but usually spherical models are good enough to derive instability criteria.